-New Development Required System Improvements Murieta Hills
+New Development Required System Improvements - Residences of Murieta Hills

-- ♦ Increase pipes along the west side of Laguna Joaquin and within Lago Drive from 8 inches to 10 and 12 inches to accommodate additional flows from Murieta Hills development. - ♦ Utilize abandoned 12 inch forcemain along Stonehouse Drive by installing a 6 inch forcemain carrier pipe within the existing 12 inch pipe casing to accommodate additional flows from Murieta Hills development.
+- Increase pipes along the west side of Laguna Joaquin and within Lago Drive from 8 inches to 10 and 12 inches to accommodate additional flows from Murieta Hills development. - Install new forcemain along Stonehouse Drive to accommodate additional flows from Murieta Hills development.
 Utilizing this improvement recommendation would necessitate constructing a pump station near Escuela Drive.